swiftlang/swift-evolution/proposals/0393-parameter-packs.md

 ## Acknowledgments

 Thank you to Robert Widmann for exploring the design space of modeling packs as tuples, and to everyone who participated in earlier design discussions about variadic generics in Swift.
+Thank you to the many engineers who contributed to the implementation, including Sophia Poirier, Pavel Yaskevich, Nate Chandler, Hamish Knight, and Adrian Prantl.